akanchhaS/GetStockPrice/README.md

 # GetStockPrice
-Bash script using Yahoo and Twilio API to receive stock price

 Script to recieve stock prices via sms at specific time of the day.

-This script was created to know what is the current market price of the stock when I wake up and before the market closes, via sms.
-The reason being, this information would come in handy if I wanted to buy or sell shares after I wake up and/ before the market closes.
+This script was created to know what is the current market price of the stock in the morning and before the market closes, via sms.
+The reason being, this information would come in handy if I wanted to buy or sell shares.

-This script is written in bash and uses the following API(s):
+The script is written in bash and uses the following API(s):
 a.
 Yahoo API to get the stock tiker's price
 b.
 Twilio API to send sms to the verified numbers.